+353-1-416-8900REST OF WORLD

 Market Snapshot: Medium & Low Voltage Electrical Network Automation Market

-• Components: Core market elements include actuators (motor, solenoid), controllers (IEDs, PLCs, RTUs), relays (control, numerical, protective), sensors (current, temperature, voltage), and switchgear (circuit breakers, disconnectors, load break switches), altogether supporting precise, real-time system management.
+• Components: Actuators (motor and solenoid operated), controllers (IEDs, PLCs, RTUs), relays (control, numerical, and protective), sensors (current, temperature, voltage), and switchgear (circuit breakers, disconnectors, load break switches).

-• Communication Technologies: Key technologies involve Ethernet, fiber optic, and powerline communication, supplemented by wireless systems like satellite, cellular, microwave, and RF mesh to provide robust, secure data transfer and facilitate remote accessibility.
+• Communication Technologies: Ethernet, fiber optic, powerline communication, satellite, and wireless options including cellular, microwave, and RF mesh for both core and edge connectivity.

 Methodology & Data Sources